 Chemically modified or thermally modified wood for outdoor use

-The use of chemically modified or thermally modified wood must meet the requirement of durability specified in Table 24, use classes in accordance with EN 335.
+The use of chemically modified or thermally modified wood must meet the requirement of durability specified in Table 26, use classes in accordance with EN 335.
+Requirement O25 must be fulfilled by chemically modified wood.